ianabel/MCTrans/README.md

 ## Known Issues

 General issues include the fact that the steady-state equations may have multiple roots.
-Options exist including running a nonlinear solver from a given initial condition, or running the time-dependent solver to steaady-state from a given initial condition.
+Options exist including running a nonlinear solver from a given initial condition, or running the time-dependent solver to steady-state from a given initial condition.

 Specific known issues are listed here.

  - Debug builds currently fail on OSX due to the use of `feenableexcept()`.
- - Sundials Versions before 5.6.0 are unsupported, as is Sundials v6.0.0

 ## Contributing

-Contributions to this project are welcome.
-However, as we are currently in active development, please email the authors if you wish to get involved.
+Contributions to this project through the github interface are welcome.
+However, as we are currently in active development, please email the authors if you wish to get involved -- surprise PRs may be ignored.

 ## Versioning